 The College of Engineering website provides information on how to apply.
-Applicants are encouraged to complete their applications early, preferably by December 15.
+The application deadline is December 15.

 You can be admitted to the program with a Bachelor’s or Master’s degree in mechanical

 engineering, bioengineering, or closely related fields.
 Admission to the program is

 highly competitive.
 Criteria may be found at https://www.engineering.sdsu.